Did you used to be named Nyaya Health?

 Why did you change your name?

-Our re-naming was about way more than a look, feel, and colors.
+Our re-naming was about more than a look, feel, and colors.

-Instead, our team felt we had a shrinking window of opportunity to better communicate why we exist, how our healthcare model works, and use our first five years of execution and learning to define a bolder vision matched to the challenges the poor face in the current state of healthcare around the world.
+Instead, we wanted to articulate how we could use our lessons learned to help inspire a bolder vision that embodied the current state of healthcare around the world.
 See our Manifesto to learn more.